sofiarha/PR-SeaLevelRise/README.md

 yearly_avg.to_csv('yearly_avg_sea_level.csv')
 ```

-Here's a generalized and polished continuation from where you left off — suitable for documenting your workflow clearly while reflecting that the process was repeated across multiple stations and then aggregated:

 ### 6. Looping Through Multiple Stations:
 To analyze trends across Puerto Rico more broadly, I repeated the data collection and cleaning steps for multiplethe four NOAA tide stations.
 Using the NOAA assigned station IDs and iterated through them, appending the cleaned data for each into a single DataFrame.